 A student's participation in the commencement exercises of the graduating class at Xavier Charter School is an earned privilege.
 As such, participation in this ceremony is reserved for those members of the graduating class who have completed all of the state and local requirements for graduation before the date of the ceremony.
 Students who have not completed satisfactorily every credit required for graduation as set in this policy by 12 PM (noon) the day before graduation shall not be allowed to march with the graduates at any of the regular graduation exercises.
-Students who are not eligible for a diploma at the regular graduation exercise will be awarded their diploma upon successful completion of all graduation requirements.
+Students who are not eligible for a diploma at the regular graduation requirements.